 Credit Karma: Of all the tax programs we reviewed, Credit Karma is the only one with no exceptions to its free filing.
 No matter your tax situation, you can file your federal and state returns for free.

 TurboTax: Whether you can file your taxes for free with TurboTax depends on how complex your return is.
 If you have a basic return with just a W-2 and the Earned Income Credit, you can file your state and federal returns for free.
-However, if you have a more complicated return and want to itemize deductions, you need to pay for the Deluxe Edition, which costs $39.99.
-If you’re self-employed, you may need to pay $89.99 for the Self-Employed edition.
+However, if you have a more complicated return and want to itemize deductions, you need to pay for the Deluxe Edition, and if you’re self-employed, the Self-Employed edition will cost more again.

-H&R Block: This company has a stronger free version than TurboTax.
-You can claim more deductions, including student loan interest and child care.
-Homeowners need to pay for the $29.99 Deluxe Online edition, which lets you deduct mortgage interest.
-Also, freelancers need to pay $49.99 to file.
-If you file a non-free federal return, H&R Block charges an additional $36.99 to file your state return.
+H&R Block: The free tax software available through H&R Block allows you to claim more deductions than with some programs, including student loan interest and child care.
+But if you’re a homeowner, you’ll need to pay for the Deluxe Online edition, which lets you deduct mortgage interest, while freelancers will need to pay for the Premium edition to file.

 TaxSlayer: Only the most basic returns are free to file.
-If you have dependents or a return that requires anything beyond a Form 1040, you have to pay $17 to use TaxSlayer Classic, which lets you access all the forms and deductions.
-State returns cost an additional $29.
+If you have dependents or a return that requires anything beyond a Form 1040, you have to pay to use TaxSlayer Classic, which lets you access all the forms and deductions.
+State returns cost more too.

-FreeTaxUSA: Federal returns, no matter how complex, are free to file through this service.
-It cost $12.95 to file state returns.
+FreeTaxUSA: Federal returns, no matter how complex, are free to file through this service, but it will cost $12.95 to file state returns.
 For $6.99, you can purchase a Deluxe edition that provides real-time assistance filing your taxes.

 TaxAct: Like many companies, if you just file a basic Form 1040, you can do so for free.
-If you have dependents or other tax credits, you must pay $9.95 to use the Basic+ edition.
-If you want to itemize deductions, you need to pay $29.95 for the Deluxe+ edition.
-State returns cost an additional $19.95.
+If you want to itemize deductions, you need to pay for the Deluxe edition, while the Premier edition is for complex returns, including investments.
+State returns cost extra too, even on the free edition.

 How much does it cost to have taxes prepared professionally?

-Professional tax preparers may also charge more during peak season – if you try to get your returns done at the last minute, it can be more expensive, sometimes costing as much as $100 extra.
+Also bear in mind that professional tax preparers may charge more during peak season, and particularly if you try to get your returns completed at the last minute.
 You also must pay an additional fee if you need a return expedited or need to file an extension.

 How to file if you don’t get a W-2

-Fortunately, there are also many deductions you may be eligible for, which can potentially reduce the amount you pay.
-For example, you can deduct your home office, travel and other expenses.
-If you work for a ride share, you can deduct your mileage, car insurance and other expenses.
+Fortunately, there are also many deductions for which you may be eligible, which can potentially reduce the amount you pay.
+For example, you can deduct your home office, travel and other expenses, and if you work for a ride share, you can deduct your mileage, car insurance and other expenses.